-I also want to thank the AP group of the CERN SL division, in particular Francesco Ruggiero, Jacques Gareyte and Jean-Pierre Koutchouk, for the invitation to CERN, hospitality and support.
-Lastly, I thank Michael Böge and Hans Grote for help with the CERN computer system.
+Finally, I want to thank the AP group of the CERN SL division, in particular Dr. F. Ruggiero, Dr. J. Gareyte and Dr. J.-P. Koutchouk, for an invitation to CERN last February, for hospitality and support, and Dr. M. Böge and Dr. H. Grote for their help with the CERN computer system.